 Manager Janne Andersson has been in charge since 2016 and deserves much of the credit for guiding his nation to Russia.
 Emil Forsberg has emerged as the most influential player for Sweden while much will be expected from Victor Lindelöf.
-Striker Marcus Berg scored eight goals in qualification but the question about Zlatan Ibrahimovic’s selection is likely to dominate the news until Andersson finalises his squad.
+Striker Marcus Berg scored eight goals in qualification and will continue to lead the line with Zlatan Ibrahimovic not called up.

 Germany should comfortably top the group with Mexico and Sweden battling it out for second place.
-Mexico have the pedigree to qualify but Sweden proved they are a tough and resilient side without Zlatan Ibrahimovic.
+Mexico have the pedigree to qualify and should get through despite facing the Germans first up.